ramblam/MSc_thesis_assembly/README.md

 # MSc_thesis_assembly
 This repository contains codes for a robot system combining speech recognition, TTS, object detection and robot control.

 Notebooks directory contains jupyter notebooks used for image augmentation and training the object detection model.
-Utilized with changes based on previous work by Ekrekli et al. for their article "Co-Speech Gestures for Human-Robot Collaboration".
+Utilized with changes based on previous work by Ekrekli et al. for their article "Co-Speech Gestures for Human-Robot Collaboration" (2023).

 Codes directory contains the following: